Beltana: School

-Telegraph station
+The Overland Telegraph station (1872–1956)

-A temporary repeater station was opened in 1872 followed by a permanent station in 1875.
+A temporary repeater station on the Overland Telegraph Line was opened in 1872 at Beltana, although the line was established there in 1871, with the first message sent in July 1871.
+A permanent station was built there in 1875.
 Operated by a staff of up to six it relayed morse telegraph messages on the Port Darwin-Adelaide telegraph lines.
 The station received its first phone message in 1878, was moved in 1940 to a telephone switchboard at the local shop, and closed by 1956 as an automatic exchange had been installed.
+The building is still standing today as a private residence.

 Railway station

-On 19 January 1878 Sir William Jervois symbolically turned the first sod on the new northern railway (called The Ghan) at Port Augusta.
-The line reached Hawker in June 1880, Beltana on 2 July 1881, Marree on 6 January 1884, Oodnadatta on 7 January 1891 and Alice Springs on 2 August 1929.
-In 1956 the narrow gauge line through Beltana was replaced by a standard gauge line that bypassed the town and the line is now closed.

-Note for visitors

-Although it appears that the town is uninhabited and that visitors can freely walk into any building they like, the buildings are privately owned and some are inhabited, so many inhabited houses have "Keep Out" signs posted on them.